Review & Rating

 Homewerks styling is not cutting edge.
 Chinese faucet styles tend to conservative designs targeting mass market customers.
 A faucet design that proves popular in the European or North American markets will ultimately be copied by Chinese factories.
 The lag time is normally three to five years behind the Western prototypes.
 Homewerks faucets follow the general Chinese pattern, but some are so lacking in style that they look like left-overs from the Delta or Moen collections of the 1980s.

 Nor are the faucets technologically advanced.
 While most include a generic Chinese ceramic cartridge, some still use the old Delta ball cartridge (which is not a drawback for most of us old-timers who remember the ball cartridge as a reliable, long lasting component, but may be disconcerting to some buyers).
 However, the Homewerks web site is very good about identifying the type of cartridge used in each faucet.
-It also identifies the faucet's certifications and whether or not the faucet is Watersense® certified.
+It also identifies the faucet's certifications and whether or not the faucet is WatersenseŽ qualified.

+Most of the manufacturers that make faucets for the various Homewerks brands also manufacture for other faucet importers that sell discount faucets in the U.S. and Canada.
 So, a great many faucets, similar if not identical to those sold by Homewerks, are available from any number of other Asian importers.
-And, if you ever wondered why Asian faucets all seem to look alike, there's your answer.
-A great many different brands are manufactured in the same large Asian factories.
+And, if you ever wondered why Asian faucets all seem to look alike, there's your answer: Many different brands are manufactured in the same large Asian factories.

 China- and Taiwan-made faucets comparable to Homewerks brands include We are continuing to research the company.
 If you have experience with Homewerks faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.